-Egg white is a commonly used ingredient in most Indian wines especially the Goan wine and the Christmas wines.
-While the quantity of the egg used is small (one egg per gallon), it is usually added in raw unprocessed forms which can give a very bad Sulphur dioxide smell (characteristic of rotten egg) in the wines.
+Egg white is a commonly used ingredient in most Indian wines.
+This is especially the case with Goan wine and the Christmas wine.
+While the quantity of the egg used is small (one egg per gallon), it is usually added in raw unprocessed forms.
+This can give a very bad Sulphur dioxide smell (characteristic of rotten egg) in the wines.

-Another commonly used ingredient in most European wines is isinglass and gelatin that are prepared from fish swim bladders and animal proteins respectively.
-Luckily, they are in processed powder form, which makes it hard to detect, but they are not vegetarian in the truest sense.
+Another commonly used ingredient in most European wines is isinglass and gelatin.
+These are prepared from fish swim bladders and animal proteins respectively.
+Luckily, they are in processed powder form.
+This makes them hard to detect.
+Yet they are not vegetarian in the truest sense.
 Even though sturgeon is not kosher, they are widely used in kosher wines.
-Therefore, for a staunch orthodox Indian who wants to avoid any animal consumption, it is very difficult to strike a balance between taste & clarity.
+Therefore, for a staunch orthodox Indian who wants to avoid any animal consumption it gets difficult.
+The problem for them lies in striking a balance between taste & clarity.

-Although India has a sizeable Vegan/Vegetarian population, the recipes have not been customized to suit the demography.
+India has a sizeable Vegan/Vegetarian population. the recipes have not been customized to suit the demography.

 - Use hydrated bentonite clay solution and pectinase.
-They are clay and enzyme respectively and are vegetarian which are capable of handling bulk of the polishing needs (removing suspended turbidity) in wines.
+They are clay and enzyme respectively.
+They are also vegetarian and are capable of handling bulk of the polishing needs (removing suspended turbidity) in wines.

 - Understand what kind of fining agent your homemade wines need.
-Each fining agent is supposed to perform a specialized purpose and will have no impact on other suspended particles.
+Each fining agent is supposed to perform a specialized purpose.
+It will have no impact on other suspended particles.
 (Arishtam.com has a good table illustrating the use of them in the recipe section)

 - Age the wines.
 Time & Gravity is a best known clarifying agent.
-Also they help bring out the best of the taste by mellow down the harsh flavors
+Also they help bring out the best of the taste by mellowing down the harsh flavors.

 - Centrifuge your wines.
 Best way to do that is to use your old washing machine

 - Use a 30 micron filter.
-An ultrafine filter (used for water treatment) will only strip your wine of its color and body so that’s why I recommend only 30 micron.
-Using Coffee filter although ingenious, will lead to oxidation problem in your wine.
+An ultra fine filter, also used for water treatment, will only strip your wine of its color and body.
+So I recommend only 30 micron.
+Using Coffee filter, although ingenious, will lead to oxidation problem in your wine.